0x00-pl/shadow/docs/compatibility_notes.md

 ### Notes

-1. By default iPerf 3 servers bind to an IPv6 address, but [Shadow doesn't support IPv6](limitations.md#ipv6).
-Instead you need to bind the server to an IPv4 address such as 0.0.0.0.
+1. By default iPerf 3 servers bind to an IPv6 address.
+[Shadow supports IPv6](limitations.md#ipv6), but if you have problems with the default binding you can bind the server to an IPv4 address such as 0.0.0.0.

 2. The iPerf 3 server exits with a non-zero error code and the message "unable to start listener for connections: Address already in use" after the client